zylx0532/pasztor.at/_posts/2019-11-19-docker-for-beginners.md

 root@f549dcd7db3c:/#
 ```

 Much better!
-As you can see with the `-ti` added we are now get a Bash prompt where we can type Linux commands.
-Feel
+As you can see with the `-ti` added we are now get a Bash prompt where we can type Linux commands
-free to use this to run any Linux commands you want, but keep in mind, this container is running separated from the
+(interactive and TTY mode).
+Feel free to use this to run any Linux commands you want, but keep in mind, this container
-machine you are running it on and you won't have access to any data that you may have on the host machine.
-We will fix
+is running separated from the machine you are running it on and you won't have access to any data that you may have on
-that later.
+the host machine.
+We will fix that later.
 When you are done, hit `Ctrl+D` to exit the prompt.

-If you now run `docker ps -a` you will now see that there are two stopped containers:
+If you now run `docker ps -a` (`-a` for all) you will now see that there are two stopped containers:

 ```
 C:\Users\janoszen>docker ps -a